 Pedicures may also include painting the toenails and applying nail polish.
 The purpose of a pedicure is to clean and beautify the appearance of the feet.

 Pedicures are popular spa treatments and are also offered by nail salons, barber shops, and beauty salons.
 Some pedicures use special scrubs, masks, paraffin wax, and other products to exfoliate and smooth the skin and nails.

 A spa pedicure treatment can vary between salons.
 Knowing what type of pedicure you want helps you choose the right salon and the right pedicure treatment for your feet.

 What Does a Basic Pedicure Include?

 Generally, a nail technician in a standard spa will start by removing any old nail polish on your toes and you should expect a foot soak in warm water to soften the skin on your feet.
-Some salons will exfoliate your feet with a foot scrub and then use a pumice stone or foot file to remove the dead skin and calluses on your feet.
+Some salons will exfoliate your feet with a foot or salt scrub and then use a pumice stone or foot file to remove the dead skin and calluses on your feet.